pycom/pycom-documentation/content/datasheets/expansionboards/expansion3.md

   `P12` to `3.3v` and if pressed and held while the reset button is pressed on

   a Pycom module, the module will enter safe boot.

+### Differences between v3.0 and v3.1
+On version 3.1:
+* The green USB-LED is only lit when the USB communication stack is running
+* The USB-Serial converter (PIC) is powered using any power source.
+Previously, it would only power up when the board was powered through USB.

 ## Troubleshooting